 - Functional is good when you’ve got technical skills and real-world experience;

-- Combination draws attention to your career highlights and key skills;
+- Combined draws attention to your career highlights and key skills;

 - Targeted resumes are clearly set out for the particular job you’re applying for.